alecunsolo/ansible-role-borgmatic/README.md

 Requirements
 ------------

-EL distros should install `EPEL` repository.
+It is assumed that the ssh client is installed (for generating ssh keys).
+EL distros should also install `EPEL` repository and `dnf-plugins-core` (needed for enabling CRB repository via `dnf config-manager`).

 Role Variables
 --------------